hackiftekhar/IQListKit/README.md

 #### - `func tableView(_ tableView: UITableView, estimatedHeightForRowAt indexPath: IndexPath) -> CGFloat`
 #### - `func tableView(_ tableView: UITableView, heightForRowAt indexPath: IndexPath) -> CGFloat`
 Because this method mostly return values based on cell and it's model, we have moved these configurations to cell.
-This is part of the **IQCellSizeProvider** protocol and you can override the default behaviour.
+This is part of the **IQCellSizeProvider** protocol and we can override the default behaviour.

 ```swift
 class UserCell: UITableViewCell, IQModelableCell {